n-szulc/fingeRNAt/README.md

 # Acknowledgments

-Special thanks of gratitude to [Masoud Farsani](https://github.com/mafarsani), [Pritha Ghosh](https://github.com/prithaghosh) and [Tomasz Wirecki](https://github.com/fryzjergda/) for their invaluable feedback as well as to Prof. Janusz M. Bujnicki and the entire [Bujnicki Lab](http://genesilico.pl) for all the support and project guidelines.
+Special thanks of gratitude to [Masoud Farsani](https://github.com/mafarsani), [Pritha Ghosh](https://github.com/prithaghosh), and [Tomasz Wirecki](https://github.com/fryzjergda/) for their invaluable feedback, as well as to Prof. Janusz M. Bujnicki and the entire [Bujnicki Lab](http://genesilico.pl) for all the support and project guidelines.

 Extensive script testing provided by Zuzanna Mackiewicz has been a great help in developing this tool.

-Assistance provided by [Open Babel Community](http://openbabel.org) was greatly appreciated.
+Assistance provided by [OpenBabel Community](http://openbabel.org) was greatly appreciated.

 # How to cite